 Props and State

 Props and state are the two main sources of truth in a React component.
-In Lemni, streams of props and state are available through the sources
+In Lemni, streams of props and state are available through the sources object, what enables us to combine or compose them with other asynchronous data, such as lifecycle events or user interaction.

-However, as two particularly important sources of truth, they are also passed as plain objects to the view
+However, as two particularly important sources of truth, they are also passed as plain objects to the view sink, so we can easely use them in the rendering.

 import { lemni } from 'lemni' const Component = lemni( (sources) => { // streams of props and state const { props, state } = sources return { // plain props and state objects // (pay atention to the destructuring of the argument) view: ({ props, state }) => ( <div> <p>{props.foo}<p/> <p>{state.bar}<p/> </div> ) } } )